Is a Contract with a Computer Program Enforceable?

 The definition of an agent acting on behalf of a principle is that they have defined boundaries to their authority.
 Through one set of eyes, computers are simply machines that allow us to do things we tell them faster and more efficiently and, given the proper guidance, can make our lives so much easier.
 Through another lens, they create more grey areas and complications.

-No matter where you sit, you will probably make a contract with a computer at some point.
+No matter where you sit, you will probably make a binding contract with a computer at some point.
 If you are entering into agreements without knowing the entity on the other end of the transaction, you are putting yourself at risk.
-If your company is utilizing these new innovations for efficiency, be certain that you have all of your policies labeling out the authority and limitations given to these programs to protect your future.
-And if ever you’re worried, consider contacting an experienced and reputable contracts attorney to advise and guide you along the way.
+If your company is utilizing new technology for efficiency, be certain that you have all of your policies labeling out the authority and limitations given to these programs to protect your future.
+And if ever you’re worried, consider contacting an experienced and reputable contracts attorney for legal advice and guide you along the way.

 If you’d like more general information about this area of the law, see our contract law overview.